topfreegames/khan/docs/API.md

       **cooldownAfterDeny**: Time (in seconds) the player must wait before applying/being invited to a new membership after the last membership application/invite was denied.

       **cooldownAfterDelete**:  Time (in seconds) the player must wait before applying/being invited to a new membership after the last membership application/invite was deleted.

+      **cooldownBeforeInvite**:  Time (in seconds) a clan member must wait before inviting a member to a new membership after the last membership application/invite was created.

+      **cooldownBeforeApply**:  Time (in seconds) a player must wait before applying for a clan after the last membership application/invite was created.

       **maxPendingInvites**:  Maximum number of pending invites each player can have withstanding.
 Set this value to -1 if your game has no limits on maximum pending invites.